 Selegiline

-In the DATATOP study19 the use of selegiline reduced the need of using levodopa by about 50% (class I).
-An extension of this study (class II) showed that the benefit of delaying the onset of levodopa was maintained for nine months in the selegiline group and an improvement in the scores of the Unified Parkinson's Disease Rating Scale (UPDRS) was observed in these patients compared to the placebo group, although without significance.
+In the DATATOP study19, the use of selegiline reduced the need of using levodopa by about 50% (class I).
+An extension of this study (class II) showed that the benefit of delaying the use of levodopa was maintained for nine months in the selegiline group, and an improvement in the Unified Parkinson's Disease Rating Scale (UPDRS) scores was observed in these patients compared to the placebo group, although without significance.
 With the withdrawal of selegiline for two months, the motor scores worsened, indicating a symptomatic effect19.

 A meta-analysis of 17 randomized trials20 concluded that the early use of selegiline delays the need for levodopa, and when used concomitantly, lower doses are required.
-A systematic review of the Cochrane Database 21 concluded the same.
+A systematic review of the Cochrane Database 21 had the same conclusion.

 Rasagiline

-The TEMPO study evaluated the efficacy of rasagiline monotherapy (class I) in two doses (1 mg and 2 mg) compared with placebo.
-There was improvement in the UPDRS and in the quality-of-life scale, showing effect on PD symptoms22.
+The TEMPO study compared the efficacy of rasagiline monotherapy (class I) in two doses (1 and 2 mg) with placebo.
+There was improvement in the UPDRS and in the quality-of-life scale, showing an effect on PD symptoms22.
 The ADAGIO study (class I) showed a benefit of early-start treatment with rasagiline 1 mg/day versus delayed-start treatment23.

-A randomized (class I), double-blind, placebo-controlled trial of rasagiline 1 mg/d as an add-on therapy in early PD patients using DA monotherapy (ropinirole or pramipexole), showed a significant improvement in total UPDRS scores in the rasagiline group compared with placebo24.
-A meta-analysis which includes double-blind placebo-controlled trials confirms the efficacy of rasagiline as monotherapy or as adjuvant25.
+A randomized (class I), double-blind, placebo-controlled trial of rasagiline 1 mg/d as an add-on therapy in early PD patients using DA monotherapy (ropinirole or pramipexole) showed a significant improvement in total UPDRS scores in the rasagiline group compared with placebo24.
+A meta-analysis including double-blind placebo-controlled trials confirmed the efficacy of rasagiline as monotherapy or as adjuvant25.

 Safinamide

-Stocchi et al., 2012, was a 24-week double-blind placebo-controlled trial, 270 early-stage PD patients receiving a stable dose of a single DA were randomized in placebo, 100 mg, and 200 mg of safinamide26.
-The difference between 100 mg/day and placebo was significant, but the difference between safinamide 200 mg and placebo was not.
-The reason for the lack of efficacy of the higher dose of safinamide is unknown, but the authors suggested that the higher incidence of discontinuations in the safinamide 200 mg group (21.3% vs. 10% each for safinamide 100 mg and placebo) may have prevented the demonstration of a significant clinical benefit.
+Stocchi et al. (2012) was a 24-week double-blind placebo-controlled trial that included 270 early-stage PD patients receiving a stable dose of a single DA randomized into placebo, 100 mg, and 200 mg of safinamide26.
+The difference between 100 mg/day safinamide and placebo was significant, but the difference between 200 mg safinamide and placebo was not.
+The reason for the lack of efficacy of the higher dose of safinamide is unknown, but the authors suggested that the higher incidence of discontinuations in the 200 mg safinamide group (21.3% vs. 10% each for safinamide 100 mg and placebo) may have prevented a significant clinical benefit.
 However, no clinically meaningful differences from placebo were observed for any safety variables and the results were considered exploratory.

-Shapira et al., 2013, was a 12-month randomized double-blind placebo-controlled trial pre-planned extension of the Stocchi et al., 2012.
+Shapira et al. (2013) conducted a 12-month randomized double-blind placebo-controlled trial as pre-planned extension of the Stocchi et al. (2012) study.
 Of the 227 enrolled patients, only 182 (82%) completed the trial.
-Patients were randomized to safinamide 200 mg, 100 mg or placebo in association with a single DA.
-The primary endpoint was the period between randomization and an additional drug intervention - an increase in DA dose; an addition of another DA, levodopa, or another PD treatment; or a drug discontinuation due to the lack of efficacy.
-The median time to “intervention” was not significantly different between the pooled safinamide groups and placebo respectively (559 and 466 days; p=0.3342).
-A post-hoc analysis suggested that safinamide 100 mg could be effective as an add-on treatment for PD, but these results should only be considered exploratory27.
+Patients were randomized to 200 mg safinamide, 100 mg safinamide, or placebo in association with a single DA.
+The primary endpoint was the period between randomization and an additional drug intervention - an increase in the DA dose, an addition of another DA, levodopa, or another PD treatment, or a drug discontinuation due to the lack of efficacy.
+The median time to “intervention” was not significantly different between the pooled safinamide groups and placebo (559 and 466 days, respectively; p=0.3342).
+A post-hoc analysis suggested that 100 mg safinamide could be effective as an add-on treatment for PD, but these results should be considered exploratory only 27.

 Conclusion

-Selegiline is probably effective as monotherapy and adjuvant therapy in PD early stages (level B).
+Selegiline is probably effective as monotherapy and adjuvant therapy in early-stages PD (level B).

-Rasagiline is effective as monotherapy (level A) and associated with DA (level B) in PD early stages.
+Rasagiline is effective as monotherapy (level A) and associated with DA (level B) in early-stage PD.

-Safinamide could be effective as adjuvant therapy in PD early stages (level C).
+Safinamide could be effective as adjuvant therapy in early-stage PD (level C).

 DOPAMINERGIC AGONIST